Erkadaflown/Mongolian-Transformer/README.md

 # Mongolian-Transformer

+English to Mongolian

-This is Mongolian transformer mode;
+This is Mongolian transformer model